 Each policy entry includes searchable fields such as jurisdiction, dates enacted, energy subsector affected, water body affected, relevant statute, contact information of implementing authority, and a concise summary of the policy.
 The full draft database is also downloadable in spreadsheet format.

-Explore the draft database by using the filters below.
+Explore the draft database by using the filters below or clicking on a state to the right

 |Name||State||Jurisdiction||Type of Policy or Program||Water Rights Doctrine||Applicable Waterbody Types||Measured Area||Attribute||Unit||Jan||Feb||Mar||Apr||May||Jun||Jul||Aug||Sep||Oct||Nov||Dec|